Weak and semi normalization in real algebraic geometry: Some topological properties of integral morphisms

+Recall (\cite{V}) that an integral extension $A\rightarrow B$ is said subintegral if for any prime ideal $\p\in\Sp A$, there exists a unique prime ideal $\q\in\Sp B$ lying over $\p$ and, moreover, the induced injective map on the residue fields $k(\p)\rightarrow k(\q)$ is an isomorphism.

-To end the section, we introduce some definitions of properties stronger than the lying over property.
-These are real counterparts of the notion of subintegral ring extensions (see \cite{V}).
-One natural way to define a real subintegral extension $A\rightarrow B$ would be : it is an integral extension and given any real prime ideal $\p$ of $A$, there exists a unique real prime ideal $\q$ of $B$ lying over $\p$ and such that the induced map on the residue fields $k(\p)\rightarrow k(\q)$ is an isomorphism.
+One natural way to define a real subintegral extension $A\rightarrow B$ would be : it is an integral extension and given any real prime ideal $\p$ of $A$, there exists a unique real prime ideal $\q$ of $B$ lying over $\p$ and the induced map on the residue fields $k(\p)\rightarrow k(\q)$ is an isomorphism.
 Due to centrality issues, we have to take into account central loci also and this leads to the following: